Attics, Casa Burés · Interior Design Project / Barcelona

 INTERIOR DESIGN PROJECT by Estudio VILABLANCH + TDB Arquitectura

-The attics of the Casa Burés of Barcelona – either in the single-floor mode or in the duplex attic mode- are dedicated to people who want to live in a unique and unrepeatable place, and people attracted to contemporary design.
+There are 5 attics in Casa Burés, 3 in the single-floor mode and 2 in the duplex attic mode.
 For those who search for a more singular space, two of the attics have been created including a circular bedroom in the interior tower of the building.

 In the attics, the interior design concept is the same found in the apartments: create a clear separation between the old and the new elements.
 The old elements are found in the spaces close to the crown of the building that gives to the façade and, the new elements are found in the interior of the house and in all the second floor of the duplex attics.